 Our film rental licenses in the U.S. typically state that rental fees are based on either mutually agreed upon firm terms established prior to the opening of the picture or on a mutually agreed upon settlement at the conclusion of the picture run.
-Under a firm terms formula, we pay the distributor a specified percentage of box office receipts, which reflects either a mutually agreed upon aggregate rate for the life of the film or rates that decline over the term of the run from terms of the run feither at a t60% to 70% of box office receipts, gradually declining to as low as 30% over a period of four to seven weeks.
+Under a firm terms formula, we pay the distributor a specified percentage of box office receipts, which reflects either a mutually agreed upon aggregate rate for the life of the film or rates that decline over the term of the run.
+Firm term film rental fees that decline over the term of the run generally start at 60% to 70% of box office receipts, gradually declining to as low as 30% over a period of four to seven weeks.
 The settlement process allows for negotiation of film rental fees upon the conclusion of the film run based upon how the film performs.
 Internationally, our film rental licenses are based on mutually agreed upon firm terms established prior to the opening of the picture.
 The film rental percentages paid by our international locations are generally lower than in the U.S. markets and gradually decline over a period of several weeks.